|

 and bands).
 The computer also turns off the transmission's electronic shift

-solenoids which in turn causes the unit to default to a single gear only (usually second or third).
+solenoids which in turn causes the unit to default to a single gear only (usually 2nd or 3rd).
 All normal signals to vary and control line

 pressure are overridden and everything defaults to 'full on' so a hazardous 'slipping' condition within the clutch pack